Things to Do in Santiago

 - Come prepared to have fun and walk surrounded by nature!

 We meet at the entrance of the metropolitan park, via Pionono Avenue access, Bellavista neighborhood.
-I'll be waiting for you right at the entrance, next to the park's information point, green-roof kiosk! 🤗😎🙏
+I'll be waiting at the entrance, right next to the park information point, green-roof kiosk! 🤗😎🙏

 Walking tour through the beautiful Providencia neighborhood, a modern, commercial, bohemian sector of great cultural importance.
 Tour aimed at showing the development of Santiago through the last decades of the 20th century, providing an immersive and enriching experience through the city.
 We will travel through the hidden treasures of the area, discovering Santiago and all its attractions at every step.